jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1.md

 Yet we often feel a very sensible concern on his account.
 But if we do not entirely enter into and go along with another's joy, we have no fellow-feeling for it.
 We are annoyed at the man who skips and dances with an intemperate and senseless joy that cannot be accompanied by us.

-3 Besides, pain of mind or body is a more pungent sensation than pleasure.
+{{< s v="3" >}} Besides, pain of mind or body is a more pungent sensation than pleasure.
 Our sympathy with pain falls greatly short of what is felt by the sufferer.
 It is more distinct perception than our sympathy with pleasure.
 Our sympathy with pleasure makes us feel the original pleasure more accurately.

-4 Over and above all this, we often struggle to keep down our sympathy with the sorrow of others.
+{{< s v="4" >}} Over and above all this, we often struggle to keep down our sympathy with the sorrow of others.
 When the sufferer is not looking, we try to suppress our sorrow as much as we can, for our own sake.

 <!-- We are not always successful.
 We are necessarily obliged to notice it more because of=